-Installing the internal dual SD module
+Installing the optional internal dual SD module

 - CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that are shipped with your product. - 1.
+Follow the safety guidelines listed in the Safety instructions section. - 2.
+Follow the procedure listed in the Before working inside your system section.

+NOTE: Temporarily label each SD card with its corresponding slot before removal.

-Follow the safety guidelines listed in Safety instructions section. - 2.
-Follow the procedure listed in the Before working inside your system section. - Locate the IDSDM connector on the system board.
-To locate the IDSDM connector, see the System board jumpers and connectors section. - 2.
-Align the connectors on the system board and the dual SD module. - 3.
-Push the dual SD module until it is firmly seated on the system board. - 1.
-Install the SD card into slot 1. - NOTE: Temporarily label each SD card with its corresponding slot before removal.
-Replace the SD card into the same slot. - 2.
-Follow the procedure listed in the After working inside your system section.
+- 1. Locate the internal dual SD module (IDSDM) connector on the system board.
+To locate the IDSDM connector, see the System board connectors section. - Align the IDSDM with the connector on the system board.
+2. - 3.
+Push the IDSDM until it is firmly seated on the system board. - 1.
+Install the SD cards.